 Content: Constructing a flow model and collecting data of the technical system.
 Understanding this phase of LCA is important for you to make a detailed description of the technical system of your project, and to help you start collecting relevant data.
 This is necessary as background for the second project supervision meeting (PS2).
+A few words about the Ecoinvent database.

 - Curran, M. A. (2015) Life Cycle Assessment Student Handbook.
-Chapter 3. - PRé Consultants (2013) SimaPro Introduction to LCA, chapter 3. - Finnveden, G., Hauschild, M., Ekvall, T., Guinée, J., Heijungs, R., Hellweg, S., Koehler, A. ,Pennington, D., and Suh, S. (2009) Recent developments in Life Cycle Assessment.
+Chapter 3. - PRé Consultants (2016) Introduction to LCA with SimaPro, chapter 3. - Finnveden, G., Hauschild, M., Ekvall, T., Guinée, J., Heijungs, R., Hellweg, S., Koehler, A., Pennington, D., and Suh, S. (2009) Recent developments in Life Cycle Assessment.
 Journal of Environmental Management 91, 1-21.